Art and architecture on the Mass Rapid Transit (Singapore): Dover station (2001)

 Dover station was designed by RSP Architects.
 At a height of 21 m, the three-level station has an arched metal roof supported by stainless steel columns to give a more spacious interior.
 The station concourse level was clad in floor-to-ceiling glass panels.

 Canberra station (2019)

 Canberra station was designed by RSP Architects and KTP Consultants (the latter of which is now a subsidiary of Surbana Jurong).
 The design has a nautical theme; thus, the station is shaped like a ship when viewed from the outside.
 This design was inspired by Sembawang's historical role as a British naval base.
 The station’s roof is modeled after wind blades to convey the speed of Singapore's public transportation.
 The sides of the station were constructed using glass rather than concrete to allow natural light to enter.
-Louvers were installed to provide ventilation.
+Louvres were installed to provide ventilation.
 For the construction team's efforts to integrate landscaping and the use of eco-friendly materials, the station was awarded a Platinum certification under the Building and Construction Authority's new Green Mark scheme for transit stations.
 Canberra station is the first MRT station to attain such a rating.